SiddharthaReddyPajjur/Your-Care-App/README.md

 Contributions are welcome!
 Please ensure any medical information added is from reputable sources and includes appropriate disclaimers.

-## 📞 Support

-For technical support or questions about the application, please create an issue in the repository.

 ---

 **Remember: This app is for educational purposes only.
 Always seek professional medical advice for health concerns.**